 Happy New Year!
 Several years back, I made a playlist of about 30 New Year’s songs.
 Nearly one-fifth of those songs are no longer on streaming.
-[A big advantage of owning physical media is that the songs are there to stay, but that’s a subject for another article].
+[A big advantage of owning physical media like CDs is that the songs are there to stay, but that’s a subject for another article].
 In this Threefer, I recommend three of my favorite New Year’s songs – a standard, a duet, and a deep cut.
-While I love U2’s “New Year’s Day,” and there are plenty of fine versions of “Auld Lange Syne,” I wanted to spotlight a few that don’t get as much attention.
-Hope you enjoy these tunes as we put that awful year 2020 behind us.
+I love U2’s “New Year’s Day,” and there are many fine versions of “Auld Lange Syne,” but I wanted to spotlight a few that don’t get as much attention.
+Hope you enjoy these tunes as we move on from 2021 to the promise of a new year.

 Kacey Musgraves – “What Are You Doing New Year’s Eve?”